Grete Berget

 Grete Anni Berget (25 March 1954 – 9 November 2017) was a Norwegian politician for the Labour Party.
-She was born in Vinstra, Nord-Fron, Oppland, and worked as a journalist in her early career.
+She was born in Vinstra in Nord-Fron Municipality, Oppland county.
+She worked as a journalist in her early career.
 Berget was private advisor to the Prime Minister 1990 – 1991, and Minister of Children and Family Affairs 1991 – 1996.
 From 2003 she was secretary general of the Norwegian European Movement.
 Berget died from cancer on 9 November 2017.